zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula - @return result_list a list of all formula results linked to this formula
 \-- expression
     \-- term_list
-        \-- formula - get all terms used in this formula
+        \-- formula - get all terms used in this formula,
     \-- wrd_ids
         \-- formula - @param string $frm_text the formula expression in the reference format
     \-- trp_ids